-Q: This is probably covered in another post elsewhere, but what's the problem with cream cleansers?
+Q: What's the problem with cream cleansers?
 I've seen a couple posts where cream cleansers are dissed, but I've never seen a reason why?
 That's what was recommended to me for using with the Clarisonic, so I'd be interested to hear the reason.
 Thanks! — Jennifer

 A: Jennifer, if you like cream, milk or lotion cleansers, there's nothing wrong with that—IF you're using them the right way.